erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 //                      ^ explicitly state x to be public!
 ```

-Let’s analyze what is happening here:
+Let's analyze what is happening here:

 - A `template` is just a circuit (or a sub-circuit if imported by some other)
 - A `signal` is a wire, can be `input`, `output` or just some intermediate variable.
 - `<--` operation sets signal values.
 - `===` creates a constraint, which must be Rank-1.
 So, one side is linear and other is quadratic.
-You can’t do things like `x * x * x` because $x^3$ is not quadratic.
+You can't do things like `x * x * x` because $x^3$ is not quadratic.
 - As a shorthand, `<==` does both at once in a single line instead of two lines.
 - You can also have `-->` and `==>` which work in a similar way.